board707/DMD_STM32/README.md

 Versions
 ---------
+(09 Feb 2023 - v0.9.5)  - Add new template for 32x16 s2 panel for user @xorro.
+Some minor errors and warnings fixed.

 (31 Dec 2022 - v0.9.4)  - Fix drawHbyte bug with bsize > 255, add Turkish fonts and examples

 (24 Dec 2022 - v0.9.3)  - Bug fixes for v0.9.2, new RGB panels added - 32x32 s16 and 32x32 s8